developer-zebra/developer-zebra-site/src/ehs/2-7/guide/settings/index.md

 **To prevent use of search, Zebra recommends using this tag _and_ removing the search app from the User Mode screen**.

 **Note**: Disabling access to the search app from the lock screen also disables it from the User-Mode screen on some devices, even if search is explicitly allowed in User Mode.
 This occurs if the device is rebooted from the lock screen.
-There are two options for working around this.
+There are two options for preventing this.
 See User-Mode Search Usage section below.

 <img alt="" style="height:350px" src="search_disable.png"/>